How do I create a Fill in the Blank question in New Quizzes?

 For Open Entry answer types, you will need to select a Text Match option from the Text Match menu.
 The following options are available:

-For Dropdown and Word Bank answer types, enter the answer choices in the Possible Choices fields .
+For Dropdown answer types, enter the answer choices in the Possible Choices fields .
 Click the button next to the correct answer .

-To add additional answers, click the Add Answer button .
+To add additional answers, click the Add Answer link .
 To delete an answer, click the Delete icon .

 If you select this option, you can enable a basic calculator or scientific calculator .
 The basic calculator displays numbers and basic math functions (add, subtract, multiply, divide).
 The scientific calculator displays more options for advanced calculations.